-- Develops skills for writing online for non-specialists - Introduces a different format and style - -Conveying science topics in a conversation - -Writing in a more personal and informal style, need to engage the reader - -Online is more dynamic, can include hyperlinks to content - -Opportunity to include other media (e.g. photos, video clips, etc.) - -Can be low-stakes writing (e.g. reflective writing, journal) - Allows for direct interaction with audience - -E.g With peers, can increase student engagement if have responsibility to read and comment - -May encourage students uncomfortable speaking in class - -Can increase student interest and ownership for learning
+- Develops skills for writing online for non-specialists - Introduces a different format and style - Conveying science topics in a conversation - Writing in a more personal and informal style, need to engage the reader - Online is more dynamic, can include hyperlinks to content - Opportunity to include other media (e.g. photos, video clips, etc.) - Can be low-stakes writing (e.g. reflective writing, journal) - Allows for direct interaction with audience - e.g. With peers, can increase student engagement if they read and comment - May encourage students who speak less often in class - May increase student interest and ownership for learning